CarpalCarp/Treasure_Hunt/README.md

 java Adventure map1.txt<br />

 ## Customizing a map file
-A map file can be customized with an n x m matrix with images in the pictures folder.<br />
+A map file can be customized with an n x m matrix of characters.<br />
 For the characters, use the ones already provided at the bottom.
-This is the example map1.txt:
+This is the example map1.txt:<br />
 ![GitHub Logo](MapEx.PNG)

 When saving a game, the file type must have .dat extension<br />